richmahn/en_tn/act/23/intro.md

 #### Structure and formatting ####

-Some translations prefer to set apart quotations of the Old Testament.
-The ULB and many other English translations indent the lines of 23:5-9, which is a quotation from the Old Testament.
+Some translations set apart quotations from the Old Testament.
+The ULB and many other English translations indent the words in 23:5 that are quoted from the Old Testament.

 #### Special concepts in this chapter ####